camin-mccluskey/python_sql_eval/README.md

     2. WHERE clauses which are evaluating a column to literal.
     3. WHERE clauses which result in row never being needed in output.
 E.g. clause: a.data > b.data. a.data has rows
     <= all rows in b.data, in this case a.data at that row can be removed from table a.
-* Generate the cross product of all remaining rows in tables
+* Generate the cross product of all remaining rows in tables.
 * Evaluate remaining WHERE clauses on cross product table, generate reduced table.
-* Evaluate SELECT clauses on reduced table
+* Evaluate SELECT clauses on reduced table.
-* Return query success and result (either error or JSON result of query execution)
+* Return query success and result (either error or JSON result of query execution).
-* Write result of query execution to output file
+* Write result of query execution to output file.

 ## Todo
--[ ] Refactor Table object - making WHERE and SELECT methods -[ ] Refactor to make cross product a Table object to take advantage of WHERE and SELECT methods -[ ] Benchmark performance of query optimisation on larger tables -[ ] Build a more user friendly CLI using [Click](https://click.palletsprojects.com/en/7.x/) or equivalent -[ ] Ensure JSON queries are properly formatted
+- [ ] Refactor Table object - making WHERE and SELECT methods.
+- [ ] Refactor to make cross product a Table object to take advantage of WHERE and SELECT methods.
+- [ ] Benchmark performance of query optimisation on larger tables.
+- [ ] Build a more user friendly CLI using [Click](https://click.palletsprojects.com/en/7.x/) or equivalent.
+- [ ] Ensure JSON queries are properly formatted.